Botpress Review

 Native website widget of Botpress, that you can adjust to your own branding

-Embed your chatbot as a native widget (your own branding & colors) on your website.
+Embed your chatbot as a widget on your website (with your own branding & colors).

-Can you create a simple landing page to drive users to your chatbot?
+Can you create a URL that goes to a specific flow inside your Facebook chatbot?

 Automatically reply with your chatbot to users who comment on your Facebook Posts